-Our pink ship had a busy summer - directly providing life saving support to more than 700 people in distress in the Med.
-She's currently at the yard getting essential repairs but you can help to fund future rotations by buying some of our merch!
+Our pink ship had a busy 2023 - directly providing life saving support to more than 700 people in distress in the Med.
+She spent the winter in the yard getting essential repairs carried out and has been back in the central Mediterranean sea since June.
+You can help to fund our work by buying some of our merch!

 Available now are T-Shirts and patches designed by Banksy (look closely and you'll see the 'lighthouse' is a spray can, natch).